dominikchlodowicz/performance_app/README.md

 ## General info

-Goal of this application is to help you improve your study focus, and help you measure your productive time.
+The purpose of this app is to enhance your study concentration and track your productive hours.
-The app is splitted to 2 sections: stopwatch and pomodoro.
+It features two sections - a stopwatch and a pomodoro timer.

 ## Technologies
 Project is created with: